mapbox/natural-earth-tm2/README.md

 In this project you'll also see multiple tables combined with zoom level conditionals in order to handle switching between Natural Earth's 3 data scales at different zoom levels.

-### On-the-fly geometry transforms

-Using PostGIS we're able to make geometry transformations at query time.
-For example you can buffer polygons, simplify lines, or derive centroid points.
+### Labeling polygons

 Deriving points from polygons is especially important for vector tiles.
 Labeling polygons doesn't work like it did in TileMill 1 - with vector tiles a polygon might be split across many vector tiles, so if you try to label it directly you'll end up with lots of duplicate labels.
-Here we use PostGIS's `ST_PointOnSurface` function to derive a point layer for labeling a separate polygon layer.
+Using PostGIS's `ST_PointOnSurface` function to derive a point layer for labeling a separate polygon layer is one way around this.

+You can do this on-the-fly in a TM2 SQL query, eg:

 ```sql
 ( SELECT ST_PointOnSurface(geom) AS geom, name
   FROM ne_10m_lakes
 ) AS data
 ```

+However for faster exports we've done this as a post-processing step to our import script.
+It works by adding a new geometry column, `geom_point`, to polygon layers we'll want to label.